Design XAML in Visual Studio

 File reload experience: You can edit your XAML files in either Blend for Visual Studio or Visual Studio, and have your edited files reload automatically as you switch between them.
 To minimize workflow interruptions, you can now set your file reload preferences in the file reload dialog.

 Synchronized Layouts and Settings: Custom layouts enable you to save and apply tool window layout customizations.
-Visual Studio will synchronize these customizations and preferences for both Visual Studio and Blend for Visual Studio across machines when you sign in with the same Microsoft account.
+Visual Studio synchronizes these customizations and preferences for both Visual Studio and Blend for Visual Studio across machines when you sign in with the same Microsoft account.
 See Personalize the Visual Studio IDE.

 Team Explorer: With Team Explorer you can manage your projects with GIT or TFS repositories to facilitate team collaboration.
 See Work in Team Explorer.